-Introductionii
+Introduction ii

-What is a mutual fund and what are the risks of investing in a mutual fund? .1
+What is a mutual fund and what are the risks

+of investing in a mutual fund?

 What is a mutual fund?

-What do you own? .
 1

-Structure of the Funds .
+What do you own?
 1

+Structure of the Funds 1

 What are the general risks of investing in a mutual fund?

 What are the specific risks of investing in a mutual fund?

-mataur rung.
+2

-Organization and management of the Funds .8

-Purchases, switches and redemptions 10
+Organization and management of the Funds Purchases, switches and redemptions

 How to purchase Units

-How to redeem your Units1
+How to redeem your Units

 How to switch your Units or reclassify between

-Series 4
+Series 16

-Optional Services 15

-Fees and expenses 15

-Fees and expenses payable by the Funds

-Fees and expenses payable directly by you

-Impact of Sales Charges